How to Measure Your Dining Space

-The minimum depth for a dining table is 30 inches.
+The general recommended depth for a dining table is 30 to 36 inches.
 If you rely on your table for serving space, a depth of 36 inches or larger provides more room for platters, bowls, pitchers and centerpieces.

 Distance between the table and walls or furniture

-If possible, leave at least 36 inches between the edge of your table and other furniture or the wall.
+We generally recommend at least 36 inches between the edge of your table and other furniture or the wall.
 This provides enough room for someone to walk behind the chairs while others are seated or to open a door on a nearby cabinet.
-If you have room, 48 inches of space is ideal.

 Clearance under the table

-If you have dining chairs with arms, the space between the table and the floor will determine if the arms can tuck all the way under the table.
-Also consider the clearance for crossing your legs underneath the table.
+If you have dining chairs with arms, the space between the table and floor will determine if the arms can tuck all the way under the table.
+Consider how a table apron may impact this space and how it may determine clearance for crossing your legs underneath the table.

 A dining room rug should accommodate all the legs of the chairs, even when they are pushed away from the table.
 At least 24 inches from the edge of the table to the edge of the rug will give you plenty of room and prevent chair legs from catching on the edge of the rug.